pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/040-list-indexing.md

     'atom.io'
   ]

-  websites[-3] = 'www.goodreads.com'
+  websites[-2] = 'www.goodreads.com'
   websites

 --- |
-  Just by combining the operations so far, we can do solve more interesting problems.
+  Just by combining the operations so far, we can solve more interesting problems.
 For example, we could say that open `'www.goodreads.com'` in the tab that currently has `'www.twitter.com'`.
 How do we do that?

 ---
 type: live-code